chenaciousD/blabla/content/posts/2015-01-12---Introducing-Charlie-Your-Personal-Penguin.md

 ## The Ask

-[Charlie Finance](https://www.hicharlie.com), a Series A startup approached frog for an integrated product-brand-marketing engagement for a financial assistant chatbot that users interacted exclusively over text.
+[Charlie Finance](https://www.hicharlie.com), a Series A fintech startup approached frog to help integrate product, brand, and marketing for a financial assistant chatbot that users interacted exclusively over text.

 ## The Process